How to Open a DEMAT Account in Nepal

 - It will usually take a few days for them to set it up.
 You will receive a share checkbook so that you can sell shares.

 To deposit your physical share certificates in your Demat account:

 - Take your physical share certificates to the place where you opened your Demat account.

-- Fill up a form with the correct signature for the Demat account as well as the signature that is in the company.
+- Fill up a dematerialization request form with the correct signature for the Demat account as well as the signature that is in the company.

 - Submit the form.

 After they enter it in the system, you can take the documents to the share registrar of your company and submit it for dematerialization on your own.
 You can also let your Demat company do the submission job for you.
 If you do it yourself you might save some time.
-But even after you submit the shares for dematerialization, you will have to wait weeks and even a month or so to get all the shares deposited in your account.
+But even after you submit the shares for dematerialization, you will have now see the shares deposited in your account at around 2 weeks.